Labour market subsidy | Our Services | KelaSkip to content

 You can receive labour market subsidy for as long as you are unemployed since its duration has not been restricted.
 However, when you apply for labour market subsidy we will investigate if you need it.
 This is called means-testing.

-If you have no completed vocational qualifications, you must complete a 21-week qualifying period to be eligible for labour market subsidy.
+If you have not completed vocational qualifications or a higher education degree, you must complete a qualifying period to be eligible for labour market subsidy.
 Upper secondary school education is not considered a vocational qualification.
 The qualifying period concerns jobseekers of all ages.

 How much is the labour market subsidy?